chromium/chromium/docs/gpu/gpu_testing.md

 Be sure to use the correct swarming dimensions for your desired GPU e.g. "1002:6613" instead of "AMD Radeon R7 240 (1002:6613)" which is how it appears on swarming task page.
 You can query bots in the chromium.tests.gpu pool to find the correct dimensions:

-*   `python tools\swarming_client\swarming.py bots -S chromium-swarm.appspot.com -d pool chromium.tests.gpu`
+*   `vpython tools\swarming_client\swarming.py bots -S chromium-swarm.appspot.com -d pool chromium.tests.gpu`

 [Swarming documentation]: https://www.chromium.org/developers/testing/isolated-testing/for-swes#TOC-Run-a-test-built-locally-on-Swarming